maciejmikosik/stork/doc/tutorial.md

 It creates stork binary in your home directory `~/stork`.

-Create a file named `source` with following contents.
+Create a file named `source.stork` with following contents.

     main(stdin) {
       "Hello World!"